 Click on a container of your choice, then choose Settings.

-You will be directed to a panel, which contains 2 set up requirements: Install the Optimize snippet (in your Shopify store) and Install the Chrome extension.
+You will be directed to a panel containing 2 set up requirements: Install the Optimize snippet (in your Shopify store) and Install the Chrome extension.
 We’ll only need to talk about the Optimize snippet since Google already has the other covered.

 Copy the line of code then head to your Shopify admin dashboard > Online store > Themes > Actions, and choose Edit code.